okapeng/sdp2020-group2/_pages/how.md

 permalink: /how-it-work/
 ---

-The NEAT robot is made of three main subsytems.
-These are the robot base, lift, and app.
-The main features of these will be discussed in a bit more detail in this section.
+The NEAT robo comprises of three main subsytems.
+These are the robot base, the lift, and the application.
+The main features of these will be discussed in more detail in this section.

 ### Base
 #### Base Design